Bookings and Deposits

 - Charges and prices are subject to change.
 Prices are normally only reviewed and changed annually on the 1st January.

-- Evening visits must be paid for in full at least 1 week in advance.
+- Evening visits must be paid for in full at least one week in advance.

 - If your group fails to turn up for booked activities or accommodation, without cancellation the full fee will be charged.
 If the activity is free, there will be a non-attendance charge of £50.